Rural Disaster Health

 Topic Collection: Rural Disaster Health

-In 2016, the Director of the U.S. Census Bureau claimed that rural areas covered 97% of the nation’s land area but contained 19.3% of the population (approximately 60 million people).
-Rural areas are served by a variety of healthcare facilities and practitioners who face specific challenges associated with workforce and other resource shortages, socioeconomic factors that add to resident health risks, and public health issues that often compete with the ability to plan for and respond to natural and human-caused events.
-Tribal communities (many of which are located in rural areas) have the autonomy to respond to and manage incidents that occur on their lands.
-These resources highlight guidance for and lessons learned by healthcare practitioners who serve rural and tribal communities.
+Rural areas are served by a variety of healthcare facilities and practitioners who face specific challenges associated with workforce and other resource shortages, shrinking rural healthcare services, socioeconomic factors that add to resident health risks, and public health issues that often compete with the ability to plan for and respond to natural and human-caused events.
+Tribal communities (some of which are located in rural areas) have the autonomy to respond to and manage incidents that occur on their lands.
+These resources include information for and lessons learned by healthcare practitioners who serve rural and tribal communities.
+Furthermore, in 2022, in response to rural hospital closures and provide rural communities continued access to healthcare, the Centers for Medicare & Medicaid Services published a final rule establishing initial policies for Rural Emergency Hospitals (REHs) as a new Medicare provider type.

 Must Reads